s3anmorrow/brightspace-project-extractor/README.md

 The script has the following options:

 ### -path
 By default, the python script will search the current folder for student folders and unzip any zip files it finds within them.
 You can adjust this with the -path option.
-For example, if you want to search the folder "student_projects" for student folders, you would use the following command:
+For example, if you want to search the folder "student_projects/year1" for student folders, you would use the following command:
 ```
-python extract.py -path student_projects
+python extract.py -path student_projects/year1
 ```

 ### -delete